Octadecatetraenoic acid

-An octadecatetraenoic acid is a chemical compound with formula C_{18}H_{28}O_{2}, a polyunsaturated fatty acid with whose molecule has an 18-carbon unbranched backbone with four double bonds.
+An octadecatetraenoic acid is a chemical compound with formula C_{18}H_{28}O_{2}, a polyunsaturated fatty acid whose molecule has an 18-carbon unbranched backbone with four double bonds.

-The name refers has different structural and conformational isomers, that differ in the position of the double bonds and on whether they are in cis ('Z') or trans ('E') conformation.
+The name refers to different structural and configurational isomers, that differ in the position of the double bonds and on whether they are in cis (Z) or trans (E) configuration.
 Some isomers have considerable biological, pharmaceutical, or industrial importance, such as: